-In 2011, Fast Track GED began in Aiken and we have seen 450 adults earn their GED.
+2011: Fast Track GED began in Aiken and we have seen 600 adults earn their GED.
 In addition, Fast Track GED and Work Keys are now offered at Hope Center in Graniteville on Mondays and Wednesdays.
 Students can earn their GED at no cost to them since expenses are paid by Christ Central.
-This averages about $450 per student but we believe the investment in lives is well worth the cost.
+This averages about $650 per student but we believe the investment in lives is well worth the cost.

-A major addition to Christ Central’s ministry effort was the opening of Hope Center in Graniteville in 2014.
+2014: A major addition to Christ Central’s ministry effort was the opening of Hope Center in Graniteville.
 The property was originally ground zero for the 2005 train derailment/chlorine spill that devastated the area.
-After 2000+ volunteer hours and over $750,0000 invested, Hope Center became a reality: a teaching and training center to serve the citizens of Graniteville.
+After 2000+ volunteer hours and over $750,000 invested, Hope Center became a reality: a teaching and training center to serve the citizens of Graniteville.
 It features a conference center, banquet facilities, fourteen classrooms, a library and a computer center.

-March of 2018 brought another milestone for the ministry when the SC Commission on Higher Education approved our license for Hope Center School in Graniteville.
-Hope Center School offers three areas of study: culinary arts for both restaurant cooks and pastry chefs and paralegal principles.
-These three trimester programs will prepare students for lifetime job opportunities.
+2018: Another milestone for the ministry was reached when the SC Commission on Higher Education approved our license for Hope Center School in Graniteville.
+At the time, Hope Center School offered three areas of study: culinary arts for both restaurant cooks and pastry chefs and paralegal principles.
+These three trimester programs helped prepare students for lifetime job opportunities.